nickmckenney/Building-a-JSON-API/schedule.md

 ## Friday 7/31

+> NOTE: the mini lessons are optional during the week.
+However, you will have to watch the screencast of the lesson over the weekend if you didn't attend the lesson during the week.

 Homework:

 - Create a repository on GitHub.
   - Include wireframes, ERD, and user stories in a Readme.md
 - Submit a Project 2 idea by creating an issue on this repository with a link to the above by **9am Monday, August 3rd**.